Yassineou98/Yassineou98/README.md

 <p>
-- 🔭 I’m currently studting engineer in the higher institute of computer science of el manar.
+- 🔭 I’m currently studying engineer in the higher institute of computer science of el manar.

 </p>